-Add dairy and fresh herbs once the dish is already cooked.
-Dairy can curdle and fresh herbs will lose all taste if cooked for too long.
-Also add tender greens, like spinach, at the end or it will turn to mush.
+Some ingredients should be added towards the end of the cooking time in a slow cooker.
+Dairy and fresh herbs go in once the dish is already cooked because airy can curdle and fresh herbs will lose taste and brightness if cooked for too long.
+Also add tender greens, like spinach, at the end or they will turn to mush.

 And unless the dish is meant to cook for a short amount of time, add rice and pasta later as well.

 Can I open the lid while my crockpot is cooking?

 You want to see how dinner is getting along, so you open the lid to check, maybe giving a stir like you would if cooking on the stovetop.

 Resist the urge.

 Every time you lift the lid, heat escapes and adds up to 30 minutes longer to your cook time.
 Slow cookers are made so you don’t have to stir with the low cooking temperature, so relax.
 Leave it.
 Only lift the lid at the end when your meal is ready, or to add last minute ingredients.

 Try it with Beef Brisket.

 What do I do when my slow cooker recipe turns out watery?